 Starting from the lower end, Starfield has much more bass quantity than B2.
 The bass also has a harder punch, much slower in decay and looser.
 But despite the better punch, they didn’t sound as clean as B2.

-In term of the mids, Starfield is a tad thicker and fuller than B2 due to the warmth that they have.
+In terms of the mids, Starfield is a tad thicker and fuller than B2 due to the warmth that they have.
 This, in turn, makes the recess between male and female vocals less obvious than in the B2.
 The transparency is also slightly lower on the Starfield, as they can be a little bit grainy.

 The technicalities, which include the imaging, soundstage, resolution, and instrument separation on Starfield are obviously less resolving than B2 in comparison.